thedataquarry/rustinpieces/book/src/pieces/intro/dicts_vs_hashmaps.md

 ## Takeaways

 - Python and Rust contain collections that store key-value pairs for fast lookups.
-- A key difference is that Python's `dict` values can be of any type, but Rust's `HashMap` values must be of the same type.
+- A key difference is that Python's `dict` keys can be any hashable type and values can be of any type, but Rust's `HashMap` keys must all be the same type and  values must be of the same type. must be of the same type.